Europe’s Treacherous Borders: Seeking Justice for Ceuta Victims

 ECCHR staff members have spoken to refugees and migrants in Spain, Germany and Morocco who witnessed or, like Nathan, experienced first-hand the events.

-Over the past years ECCHR has also been taking legal action on the practice of illegal push-backs in Melilla (Spain) and Idomeni (at the Greek-Macedonian border).
+Over the past years, ECCHR has also been taking legal action on the practice of illegal push-backs in Melilla (Spain) and Idomeni (at the Greek-Macedonian border) as well as in so-called Hotspots in Greece.